 Basic Information on Aizu-Wakamatsu Family Travel

-- Access: About 2 hours and 30 minutes from Tokyo by Shinkansen (transfer at Koriyama) + Ban'etsu West Line
+- Access: About 2 hours and 30 minutes by Shinkansen (transfer at Koriyama) + Ban'etsu West Line from Tokyo

 - Best Season: April to November (especially beautiful during spring cherry blossoms and autumn foliage)